The Multi-Sensory Design of a Synesthete's Everyday Experience

 Madeline Murphy Spicer

-Perception—defined as becoming aware of occurrences in the world through the senses—is different for every person (Merriam-Webster 2019).
-My thesis focuses on perception in the form of a condition called synesthesia and the communication of this condition through the medium of graphic design.
-Synesthesia is a condition that involves the involuntary crossing of the senses, resulting in multi-sensory experiences every time a synesthete absorbs the world and specifically, visible language.
-Through the visible language of graphic design, I have created several projects that communicate my three goals for my thesis, which include conducting research on synesthesia, sharing what I experience every day as someone with synesthesia, and educating others about the condition.
-The results have come in the form of several graphic design-centered projects that developed from researching exhibitions featuring synesthesia and exploration of the senses, as well as many books written by neurologists, researchers, and designers.
-The projects include a storybook of discovery, research posters, and a visual song.
-They all utilize my visual perception of the world as a synesthete through transparency overlays with my colored letters on the text of the storybook and posters, or the song that is drawn how I see it in my mind’s eye.
-All of these elements have helped me begin my journey to educating others about synesthesia through researching the condition more in-depth and sharing my experience as someone with synesthesia.
+Perception, which can be defined as becoming aware of occurrences in the world through the senses, is different for every person (Merriam-Webster).
+My thesis deals with perception in the form of a condition called synesthesia and the communication of this condition using graphic design.
+Synesthesia is a condition that involves the involuntary crossing of the senses, resulting in multi-sensory experiences every time a synesthete absorbs the world and visible language.
+Utilizing the field of graphic design, I created several projects to communicate my three goals of conducting research on synesthesia, sharing what I experience every day, and educating others about synesthesia.
+I used the inspiration of many important sources about synesthesia to create a graphic design-centered action plan that included: a book I created, entitled Storybook of Synesthetic Discovery; research posters; and a visual song that utilize my visual perception of the world as a synesthete.

 Primary Advisor's Department

 Stander Symposium Posters, College of Arts and Sciences